SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Christine-Su.md

 ### About

-Late night drives while blasting music, sleep, learning to mix drinks, learning to cook
+A mix of energetic/outgoing and couch potato.
+I don't really know how to describe myself so you'll find out when you meet me, lol

 ### Why Do I Want To Be a SASE Mentor?

-To be in a position working with data or be in a role related to project management

-### Career Goals

 I was a mentee in my Freshman year and met an amazing mentor.
 She was very supportive, kind, and fun.
 We stay connected throughout our years at Drexel and even after she graduated.
 I wish to give my future mentee support and company like how my mentor was to me.

+### Career Goals

+To be in a position working with data or be in a role related to project management

 ### Co-ops